Intentional Tort Lawyer in North Miami

 There is a possibility to recover punitive damages from the individual that caused you or your loved ones’ damages.
 Punitive damages are intended to punish the individual that caused the harm and deter him or her from engaging in similar conduct in the future.
 In addition, it can provide a feeling of justice for the victim.

-If you or anyone you know has been injured by the intentional conduct of another contact The Law Offices of Brett L. Schlacter, PA (305) 290-4907 to discuss your legal rights.
+If you or anyone you know has been injured by the intentional conduct of another contact Schlacter Law (305) 290-4907 to discuss your legal rights.